 Aerospace applications have some of the most demanding requirements when it comes to lubrication.
 Compared to automotive applications, for example, the temperature ranges where a single lubricant must perform are considerably broader.
 Military aerospace applications can involve even greater extremes, in addition to other requirements, such as long storage life.
+This is why aerospace machine shops are consistently trying to produce lubricants that can perform to these standards and rigorous testing must take place to ensure that the product is suitable.

 Steve Johnston, Technical Service Manager Lubricants, The Chemours Company, offered the following example: